Skip to main content

 • Edge: This is a link between 2 Vertexes, sometimes it has it's own information such as weight

-• Message: In each Super-Step, we would send out Messages along the Edges to our Neighbor Vertexes
+• Message: In each Super-Step, you would send out Messages along the Edges to our Neighbor Vertexes

 • In the pseudo-code, it'd be do_some_edge_logic

-• Vertex Program: AKA vProg, is the actual transformation logic ran when we discuss do_some_edge_logic - it is defined as a function
+• Vertex Program: AKA vProg, is the actual transformation logic ran when you discuss do_some_edge_logic - it is defined as a function

-• Super-Step: We explained this above, and it's basically a "pulse" out from any Vertex - it's one more level out in a Breadth First Search paradigm
+• Super-Step: you explained this above, and it's basically a "pulse" out from any Vertex - it's one more level out in a Breadth First Search paradigm

 • The Super-Step Loop is one iteration of the loop, and it will run until no messages are sent